oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

 ^^^^^^^^^^^^^

 The ``performance_indices`` command is based on the ``performance_indices.py`` script which computes the `Reichler and Kim Performance Indices <https://journals.ametsoc.org/view/journals/bams/89/3/bams-89-3-303.xml>`_, usually known as PIs.
-Some minor differences from the original definition has been introduced, so that the PIs are computed on a common grid (user defined, 1deg by default) rather than on the original observational grid.
+Some minor differences from the original definition have been introduced, so that the PIs are computed on a common grid (user defined, 1deg by default) rather than on the original observational grid.

-From the original definition a few improvements has been introduced, producing the PIs also for a set of selected regions and seasons.
+From the original definition a few improvements have been introduced, producing the PIs also for a set of selected regions and seasons.

 PIs are computed as the root mean square error of a 2D field normalized by the interannual variance estimated from the observations, as follows: